Inverting the signature of a path: Reconstructing the path

-The aim of introducing this quantity is to recover the sign of $x$-direction in the $i$-th piece of the path via comparison with $\sS^{2n}_{k}(w, \ell)$.
-Similarly, we define the quantity $\sS^{2n}_{k,i,y}(w, \ell)$ to be the sum which is the same as above except that the $|w_{i}(y)| = 2n - 2\ell_{i} + 1$.
-It is not hard to check that these quantities can be expressed as
+The aim of introducing these quantities is to recover the sign of $x$ and $y$ directions in the $i$-th piece of the path via comparison with $\sS^{2n}_{k}(w, \Bell)$.
+Similar to \eqref{eq:expression_symmetrized_sig}, we have the expressions

 and